 The park ranger at the entrance booth will give you the map of the area and will answer any questions that you might have.

-I recommend arriving early morning of you want to do at least a few Red Rock hikes and enjoy the area.
-Red Rock is one of the most popular day trips from Las Vegas and it can get crowded, especially on weekends.
+I recommend arriving early morning of you want to do at least a few hikes at Red Rock Canyon.
+It is one of the most popular day trips from Las Vegas and it can get crowded, especially on weekends.

 If you need some additional information, stop by at the Red Rock Canyon Visitor Center, a hub of educational exhibits about the area.
 Here you can also pick up a cool souvenir.